 - Between 8 and 12 people in a tour group.

-- Every day in Oakland; every day but Sunday in Vacaville.
+- Every day but Tuesday and Thursday in Oakland; call to check in Vacaville.

 Find out more or make a reservation for an arctic tour.